danielperna84/custom_homematic/info.md

 - Device Trigger (PRESS_XXX Events are selectable in automations)
 - Device Actions (Devices can be selected in automation actions)
 - Entity state is restored after startup
-- Virtual Remotes can be triggered in HA automations
+- Virtual Remotes can be triggered in HA automations or pressed by buttons
-- The Hub (CCU/Homegear) with all system variables displayed as sensors/binary_sensors/switch/select/number
+- The Hub (CCU/Homegear) with all system variables displayed as sensors/binary_sensors/switch/select/number.
+Programs are displayed as buttons
 - Services:
   - Put paramset (Call to putParamset in the RPC XML interface)
   - Set device value (Set the value of a node)